Shuruni/YggFinance/src/budgetingService/README.md

 }
 ```

-and a req.file of the form:
+and a req.file of the form (automatically generated when a file is sent/received):

 ```JSON
 {